lenhoanglnh/manuscripts/ethics/21-distraction-en.md

-3Blue1Brown concluded his video on the exponential progression of COVID in March 2020 with the saying "the only thing to fear is the absence of fear itself." #MesTasDeMetas I fear that due to strategic distraction and #CoolWashing, in many cases, like tobacco, climate change or #CoolWashing, there is far too much reason to fear the absence of fear.
+3Blue1Brown concluded his video on the exponential progression of COVID in March 2020 with the saying "the only thing to fear is the absence of fear itself." #MesTasDeMetas I fear that due to strategic distraction and #CoolWashing, in many cases, such as tobacco, climate change or AI development, there is far too much reason to fear the absence of fear.
-More than #FakeNews, the greatest danger here is #MuteNews.
+Far more than #FakeNews, the greatest danger here is #MuteNews.
-Unfortunately, the #FakeNews are attracting all the attention and funding today, for example at the academic or legislative level, thus making the #MuteNews problem a #MuteNews.
+Unfortunately, the #FakeNews are attracting all the attention and funding today, for example at the academic level, at the media level or at the legislative level, thus making the #MuteNews problem a #MuteNews.

-## Big Tech's massive investments
+## Big Tech's coolwashing

 A few weeks ago, I had the honor of being invited to FLAIM, an academic event organized by Meta at the Institut Henri Poincaré.